 (2) The procedures and rules governing any adverse action taken by the division or the Wildlife Board against a certificate of registration or an application for certificate of registration are set forth in Rule R657-2.

-(1) A CWMU Advisory Committee shall be created consisting of seven members nominated by the director and approved by the Wildlife Board.
+(1) A CWMU Advisory Committee shall be created consisting of eight members nominated by the director and approved by the Wildlife Board.